-- The consistency of the batter should be such that the batter drops slowly from the spoon as you lift it out of the batter.
+The consistency of the batter should be such that the batter drops slowly from the spoon as you lift it out of the batter.
 If the batter is too thick add the rest of the water gradually until the desired consistency is reached.
-You should aim for a batter than is thinner than a cake batter, but not as thin as pancake batter.
+You should aim for a batter than is thinner than a cake batter, but not so thin as a crepe or pancake batter.

 Cook the spaetzle